Summary

 Return value

-A decimal number representing a particular time in Excel.
+A decimal number representing time in Excel.

 Syntax